cabforum/smime/SBR.md

 ---

 # 1. INTRODUCTION
-**This is a pre-release draft of the S/MIME Baseline Requirements (SBR).
+**This is a pre-release draft of the S/MIME Baseline Requirements (SBR) and is undergoing active editing.
 It has not yet been balloted to to become a CA/Browser Forum standard.**
 ## 1.1  Overview
 This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.